top of page

 Tracy Byrd

-Tracy Byrd graduated from Vidor High School in 1985.
-He grew up surrounded by country and western swing music.
-His first college was Lamar University, in Beaumont, Texas.
-While attending Southwest Texas State University in San Marcos, he began to play in local clubs.
-Eventually, Byrd dropped out of college to pursue music full-time.
-He formed a band called Rim Fire and started playing in southwest Louisiana and southeast Texas.
-In January of 1990, he walked into Cutter's in Beaumont, which had recently produced another local country musician, Mark Chesnutt.
-Byrd landed the gig at Cutter's, and set a goal of making it to Nashville.
-He worked at the club with Chesnutt for about ten months and became their featured singer when Chesnutt left for Nashville.
+Tracy Byrd graduated from Vidor High School in 1985 and grew up surrounded by country and Western swing music.
+He first attended Lamar University in Beaumont and later enrolled at Southwest Texas State University in San Marcos, where he began performing in local clubs.
+Realizing that music was his true calling, Byrd eventually left college to pursue it full-time.
+He formed a band called Rim Fire and performed throughout southwest Louisiana and southeast Texas.
+In January 1990, he walked into Cutter’s in Beaumont—a venue that had recently launched the career of fellow Southeast Texan Mark Chesnutt.
+Byrd soon landed a regular gig there, working alongside Chesnutt for about ten months and becoming the club’s featured singer after Chesnutt left for Nashville.

-In 1998, he released a greatest hits album titled Keepers.
-Byrd has charted more than thirty hit singles in his career, including eleven additional Top Ten hits.
-He has also released ten studio albums and two greatest-hits albums, with four gold certifications and one double-platinum certification from the RIAA.
-Until 2006, Byrd produced at least one album every year.
-In June 2016, Byrd returned to the studio to work on his first project in ten years.
-This album, recorded at Rosewood Studios in Tyler, Texas, was self-produced and promoted.
-Byrd wrote 8 of the album's ten tracks himself.
-The album was released in October 2016.
+Byrd’s momentum continued into the late 1990s.
+He released the greatest hits collection Keepers in 1998 and went on to chart more than thirty hit singles over his career, including eleven additional Top Ten songs.
+He has released ten studio albums and two greatest-hits albums, earning four gold certifications and one double-platinum certification from the RIAA.
+Until 2006, Byrd released at least one album every year.
+In June 2016, he returned to the studio for his first project in a decade, recording at Rosewood Studios in Tyler, Texas.
+Self-produced and self-promoted, the album featured eight original songs written by Byrd and was released in October 2016.

-In addition to music, Byrd has a passion for the outdoors and philanthropic endeavors.
-He gives back to his community with the annual Tracy Byrd Homecoming Weekend held in March.
-This event includes a fishing tournament, concert, and golf tournament, which raises money for the Children's Miracle Network.
+Beyond music, Byrd is passionate about the outdoors and community service.
+He gives back through his annual Tracy Byrd Homecoming Weekend, held each March, which includes a fishing tournament, concert, and golf tournament—all benefiting the Children’s Miracle Network.

 Tracy Byrd performs "I'm From The Country."